Kimberly Gustafson, Instructor

 Leadership and Management of Nonprofit Organizations graduates will:

-- understand and apply fundamental nonprofit management terms, concepts, and skills;
+- Apply knowledge of fundamental nonprofit management terms, theories, and skills.

 Students will complete all LMNO coursework with a C or better.